Elena Sofia Ricci

+Active in film, theater and television, the actress has won major awards in their respective fields in Italy, including three David di Donatello, four Nastro d'Argento, a Globo d'oro and three Premi Flaiano.
+Throughout her career Ricci has worked under the direction of Paolo Sorrentino, Ferzan Özpetek, Giovanni Veronesi, Luciano Odorisio and worked in leading roles in the Italian television series Orgoglio, I Cesaroni and Che Dio ci aiuti.

-Biography
+Biography and career

-Born in Florence, after a few minor roles Ricci emerged in 1984, with the Pupi Avati's film Impiegati, for which she won a Globo d'oro for Best New Actress.
+Elena Sofia Barucchieri was born in Florence to Paolo Barucchieri, an educator, and Elena Ricci Poccetto, a production designer.
+She has a younger sister called Elisa (born 1967), who worked as an artistic director and dancer.
+After a few minor roles, Ricci emerged in 1984, with the Pupi Avati's film Impiegati, for which she won a Globo d'oro for Best New Actress.

 In 1988 she won a David di Donatello for Best Supporting Actress and a Silver Ribbon in the same category for her role in Carlo Verdone's Io e mia sorella.

 In 1990 Ricci was awarded with a David di Donatello for Best Actress and a Ciak D'Oro in the same category for her performance in Ne parliamo Lunedì.

 In 2010 she shared with Lunetta Savino a Silver Ribbon for Best supporting Actress for Mine vaganti, directed by Ferzan Özpetek.

 Elena Sofia Ricci is very active as a television actress, starring in many popular TV series.
 For her television activity she received several awards, including two Telegatti, the 2005 Fiore di Roccia, and the 2006 Premio Afrodite as Best TV-Actress.

 In 2018, she won the Silver Ribbon for Best Actress for her role of Veronica Lario in Paolo Sorrentino's Loro, for which she won the David di Donatello for Best Actress the following year.

-Private life
+Personal life

-She is married to the musician Stefano Mainetti.
-Her second baby, Maria, was born in 2004.
-She was previously married to Luca Damiani and was also in a relationship with Pino Quartullo, with whom she had a daughter with.
-Formerly an agnostic, she now considers herself Roman Catholic.
+Ricci has been married twice.
+Her first husband was Luca Damiani.
+She was then in a relationship with Pino Quartullo, with whom she had a daughter.
+She is currently married to musician Stefano Mainetti, and gave birth to her second daughter, Maria, in 2004.

+Formerly an agnostic, she now identifies as Roman Catholic.